wsprent/katana-dev-environment/README.md

 # Katana Development Environment
-This repository contains a development environment which uses Vagrant and Salt to local Katana server on a virtual machine.
+This repository contains a development environment which uses Vagrant and Salt to run a local Katana server on a virtual machine.

 # Setup